srb-/TypeScript-Sandbox-REPL/README.md

 Environment that supports quick language learning and experimenting in the following ways:

-1. Compile, run or debug (with breakpoints) any arbitrary TS file (CTRL-F5)
+1. Compile, run or debug (with breakpoints) any arbitrary TS file (CTRL-F5) in /src
-2. Write tests that are run automatically against any TS file (just named xxxx.test.ts)
+2. Write tests that are run automatically against any TS file (name files xxxx.tests.ts)
 3. Runs a TS REPL (ts-node) in the Terminal window.
-Use .load filename.ts to execute TS files, .clear to reset scope
+Use .load xxxx.ts to execute TS files, .clear to reset scope

 ### Todos:

-+ [ ] clean this readme up properly
++ [ ] get linting going for semicolons, etc
-+ [ ] make a src folder to keep it clean (but keep test with files) May cause errors and make repl annoying to use
++ [ ] fix output window showing after every save
-+ [ ] get linting going for semicolons, etc!
++ [x] clean this readme up properly
-+ [ ] fix output window showing after every save!
++ [x] make a src folder to keep it clean (but keep test with files) May cause errors and make repl annoying to use
 + [x] get DevDocs going offline for Chai, typescript, everything!!
 + [x] get REPL going from a VS task command
 + [x] maybe just have it load at the start?